 Your most embarrassing moment?
 Again, with a past like mine there are loads of these (not embarrassing for me but for the institution I represent or the friends around me at the time).
 Being dragged in front of a boss wearing only a thong because I had decided to play golf at midnight, in a thong, on an antenna field; drinking shots out of a hollow strap on dildo whilst wearing a French maid’s outfit in a work bar while senior bosses are entertaining future employees; my dad pulling down my pants so everyone saw my 6 year old penis; but I think I’ll go with the time I had my circumcision.
 I was 24 years old, I was in recovery and I had to hold my dressing on the wound myself.
 Apparently I didn’t apply enough pressure, so a nurse had to hold my penis tightly while the wound clotted.
 It didn’t matter what I thought of, at 24 there’s only one thing that’s going to happen in that situation and needless to say stitches popped and I needed sewing up again.

 Your all-time favourite song?
 Oooh, another toughie.
-There are many different songs for many different occasions, but I think the shortlist would include The Beast In Me by Nick Lowe, and more recently Never Enough by Loren Allred in the soundtrack to The Greatest Showman.
-No matter how many positives there are in my life, I’ll only focus on the negatives and convince myself that this life just isn’t enough, and it never will be.
+There are many different songs for many different occasions, but I think the shortlist would include The Beast In Me by Nick Lowe, and more recently Running Up That Hill by Kate Bush.

 The best piece of advice you’ve ever been given?
 Fight the fights you can win.
 There is absolutely no point in wasting energy trying to change things you have absolutely no control over.

 Tell me a fascinating, salacious fact about yourself.
-I always knew Rach was a pervert, I had to look up what salacious meant and the first thing it said was pornographic, sexually explicit.
+I had to look up what salacious meant and the first thing it said was pornographic, sexually explicit.
 I won’t go that far.
 Or anywhere near that in fact.
 In fact I’m pretty rubbish.
 The best I can do is say that after a significant period of depression, alcohol dependency, and financial ruin, I decided to try to turn my life around and make some changes.
 To mark the fact, I had a tattoo on my back of 5 demons having an orgy – putting things in places where things shouldn’t be put – just to prove to myself that my demons were behind me.